 - Cases where defendants are on bail and require listing in either a GAP or NGAP court are also being heard.

-- Updated: The Judiciary has published a note of listing in magistrates’ courts during coronavirus outbreak.
+- The judiciary has published a note of listing in magistrates’ courts during coronavirus outbreak.

 - Various other work including police traffic prosecutions, continue to be dealt with remotely using the Single Justice Procedure.